simkoest/ros2_infer_wrapper/ros_2_infer_wrapper/README.md

 - Make sure to follow the naming pattern in order to avoid having duplicate methods
 - Make sure to return the result of your method to allow the pipeline to pass the result along to the next step
+- Add an entry to the documentation file to keep track of all implemented pre and postprocessing steps

 Example for a simple processing method: